3F/7z.Libs/Readme.md

 * [hMSBuild](https://github.com/3F/hMSBuild)
 * [GetNuTool](https://github.com/3F/GetNuTool)

-After almost 5 years, it has been finally opened for everyone as part of https://github.com/3F for more open way!
+It has been finally opened for everyone as part of https://github.com/3F for more open way!

 ## .NET 7-zip